cypress-io/cypress-documentation/source/api/commands/task.md

 ## Options

-***Change the timeout***
+### Change the timeout

-You can increase the time allowed to execute the task, although *we don't recommend executing tasks that take a long time to exit*.
+You can increase the time allowed to execute the task, although *we do not recommend executing tasks that take a long time to exit*.

-Cypress will *not* continue running any other commands until `cy.task()` has finished, so a long-running command will drastically slow down your test cycle.
+Cypress will *not* continue running any other commands until `cy.task()` has finished, so a long-running command will drastically slow down your test runs.

 ```javascript
 // will fail if seeding the database takes longer than 20 seconds to finish